gyng/rcue/README.md

 Simple CUE sheet reader for Rust.
 Compiles on stable.

 This library reads some CUE files fine, but is missing one important feature.
-Right now, indentation is treated as insignificant.
+Right now, indentation is treated as insignificant (= no proper contextual support).

 For example, if `REM` fields appear after a `TRACK` field (but are indented to the `FILE`'s level, it will be wrongly assigned to the `TRACK` instead.